drewf24/world-airbnb/writeup/writeup.md

 Therefore, we will create a linear model to predict Airbnb availability by roomtype.

 In order to find the baseline, we will use our exploratory analysis.
-We create a boxplot to show which room type (shared, private or house/apartment) is available for the most amount of days per year:
+The boxplot below shows which room type (shared, private or house/apartment) is available for the most amount of days per year:

 ![](writeup_files/figure-gfm/room_type-availability_365-1.png)<!-- -->